Don Mattingly

 [edit] Biographical Information

-Don Mattingly,now manager of the Los Angeles Dodgers, is considered by many to be the greatest Yankee player to never appear in the World Series.
-He played his entire career with the New York Yankees, making his debut in 1982.
+Don Mattingly is considered by many to be the greatest New York Yankees player to never appear in the World Series.
+He played his entire career with the Yankees, making his debut in 1982.
 In 1984, he led the American League with a .343 batting average, and in 1985, he was the American League Most Valuable Player.
 Mattingly hit over .300 each season between 1984 and 1989.
 He was also an excellent defensive first baseman, winning nine Gold Gloves in his career.
-He has been on the Hall of Fame ballot since 2001, but his support has hovered around 15% only.
-In 2012, it reached a peak of 17.8%, still well below the total that would make him a serious candidate for election, with his time on the ballot running out.
+He was on the Hall of Fame ballot for 15 seasons, starting in 2001, but his support hovered around 15% only.
+In 2012, it reached a peak of 17.8%, still well below the total that would make him a serious candidate for election, with his time on the ballot running out, but in 2013, it fell to 13.2% and in 2014, it fell further, to 8.2%.
+In his final year of eligibility via the BBWAA in 2015, he received 9.1% of the vote.
+He first came into consideration by the Veterans Committee in 2020, as one of ten candidates from the "Modern Baseball" period (1969-1987) but failed to gain election.

 Mattingly was originally signed as a 19th round pick in the 1979 amateur draft by the Yankees and scouts Jax Robertson and Gus Poulos.
 In 1987, Mattingly tied Dale Long's record, set in 1956, hitting a home run in eight consecutive games (Ken Griffey Jr. later also tied this mark in 1993).
 Mattingly was the only one of the three players with more than 8 home runs during the streak - he had 10.
-Mattingly also set a record of 6 grand slams in 1987 (the only 6 slams of his entire career) which was tied by Travis Hafner of the 2006 Indians.
+Mattingly also set a record of 6 grand slams in 1987 (the only 6 slams of his entire career), a record which was tied by Travis Hafner of the 2006 Cleveland Indians.

 Mattingly was involved in an unusual incident on July 20, 2010, in a game featuring three ejections, including that of Torre.
 Mattingly was acting for his boss as Dodgers manager in the 9th inning, when he called a conference on the mound after closer Jonathan Broxton had loaded the bases against the San Francisco Giants while trying to protect a 5-4 lead.
 After giving his instructions to his players, he began to walk off the mound when 1B James Loney asked him a question; he returned to the mound to answer him, and rival manager Bruce Bochy argued successfully that this constituted a second visit to the mound, forcing Mattingly to remove Broxton from the game, and replace him with the struggling George Sherrill, who had not warmed up.
 However, the umpires, led by Adrian Johnson, also erred on the play: Mattingly should have been ejected for delaying the game, and Broxton allowed to finish pitching to batter Andres Torres, during which Sherrill should have begun to warm up.
 Instead, Sherrill had only eight pitches to get ready, and Torres hit a bases-clearing double for a 7-5 Giants win.